dalihsusilo/neutron-proxy/README.md

 Here's an example code change you can make for this app:

-1. Edit `main.go` and replace the "Hello!" greeting on line 31 with a different greeting
+1. Edit `app.yaml` and `deploy.yaml` and replace the "youruser" with the proxy user.
+Do same thing with the "yourpassword"
-1. Commit the change to the `main` branch.
-Normally it's a better practice to create a new branch for your change and then merge that branch to `main` after review, but for this demo you can commit to the `main` branch directly.
+1. Commit the change to the `master` branch.
+Normally it's a better practice to create a new branch for your change and then merge that branch to `master` after review, but for this demo you can commit to the `master` branch directly.
 1. Visit the [control panel](https://cloud.digitalocean.com/apps) and navigate to your sample app.
 1. You should see a "Building..." progress indicator, just like when you first created the app.
 1. Once the build completes successfully, click the **Live App** link in the header and you should see your updated application running.
 You may need to force refresh the page in your browser (e.g. using **Shift** + **Reload**).

 ## Learn More

-To learn more about App Platform and how to manage and update your application, see [our App Platform documentation](https://www.digitalocean.com/docs/app-platform/).
+To learn more about App Platform and how to manage and update your application, see [Digital Ocean App Platform documentation](https://www.digitalocean.com/docs/app-platform/).

 ## Delete the App